KhronosGroup/glTF/extensions/2.0/Khronos/KHR_animation_pointer/README.md

 | `float4x4` | MAT4 |
 | `int`      | SCALAR |

+> [!NOTE]
+> There are currently no mutable properties of matrix types in the ratified glTF 2.0 specification or extensions.

 #### Output Accessor Component Types

 If the Object Model Data Type is one of the `float*` types, the output accessor values are converted based on the accessor's component type as follows: